AbhishekRReddy/AbhishekRReddy/README.md

 - 👋 Hi, I’m @AbhishekRReddy
-- 👀 I’m interested in Robotics,Machine Learning
+- 👀 I’m interested in Robotics,Machine Learning, Computer Science
-- 🌱 I’m currently learning Tensorflow
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects related to Python
-- 📫 How to reach me ...
+- 📫 How to reach me ...- You can reach me on Twitter @TheRedAtom or mailto: thearreddy@gmail.com

 <!---
 AbhishekRReddy/AbhishekRReddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.